EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 Note that, by means of the respective authentication credentials, C and RS are mutually authenticated once they have successfully completed the execution of the EDHOC protocol.

 As to proof-of-possession, RS always gains knowledge that C has PRK\_out at the end of the successful EDHOC execution.
-Conversely, C gains knowledge that RS has PRK\_out either when receiving and successfully verifying the optional EDHOC message\_4 from RS, or when successully verifying a response from RS protected with the generated OSCORE Security Context.
+Conversely, C gains knowledge that RS has PRK\_out either when receiving and successfully verifying the optional EDHOC message\_4 from RS, or when successfully verifying a response from RS protected with the generated OSCORE Security Context.

 ## C-to-RS: POST to /authz-info endpoint # {#c-rs}